mjwelchphd/GalaxyRevisited/README.md

 When the _Delete_ button is clicked, the galaxy is looked up first to verify its existence and get the current state of the record. <yellow-highlight>Since the galaxy can have stars and the stars cannot exist without the galaxy, the stars (if any) must be deleted first.</yellow-highlight>

 - The galaxy being updated is looked up first to verify its existence, and get the current state of the record.
-- The galaxy's stars are deleted.
+- The galaxy's stars are deleted (if any).
 - The galaxy is deleted.
 - The page transfers back to the _List All Galaxies_ page.